silverfisk/silverfisk.github.io/content/posts/k8s/karpenter.md

 ## Overview
 ----

-It can be challenging to do capacity planning in kubernetes.
+Capacity planning in Kubernetes can be challenging.
-Karpenter can be used for automatic rightscaling (and rightsizing) of kubernetes nodes in an EKS cluster, but it usually only handle CPU and memory.
-We had an issue where GitLab CI jobs quickly filled up node storage.
-The node disk usage was big enough to almost fill the disk to 98-99%.
-The CI job itself did not fail, but parallell jobs sheduled on the same node sometimes would.
+Karpenter is useful for automatically rightscaling and rightsizing Kubernetes nodes in an EKS cluster, but it usually only considers CPU and memory usage.
+We experienced difficulties troubleshooting this issue because the node storage was not full at the time we checked it.
+The disk usage would spike to almost capacity (98-99%) during the execution of GitLab CI jobs, then decrease after the job was completed.
+This made it difficult to identify the cause of the issue.

-GitLab creates a new pod for each CI job.

-For this the ```Provisioner``` kind is used to configure the just-in-time node scheduler to place bids for new (or bigger) spot instance nodes.
-In addition to the better ROI on the cluster, it also improve Cloud Sustainability targets such as [SUS05-BP01](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_hardware_a2.html) to use the minimum amount of hardware to meet your needs if you follow the new [AWS Well Architected Sustaninability Pillar](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sustainability-pillar.html).
+To address this issue, we used the```Provisioner``` kind to configure the just-in-time node scheduler to place bids for new (or larger) spot instance nodes.
+In addition to providing a better ROI on the cluster, this approach also helps to improve Cloud Sustainability targets, such as [SUS05-BP01](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_hardware_a2.html), by using the minimum amount of hardware needed to meet your needs if you follow the new [AWS Well Architected Sustaninability Pillar](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sustainability-pillar.html).

-This lets karpenter configure node to automatically perform garbage collection, and taint itself to avoid further pod scheduling.
+This lets karpenter configure nodes to automatically perform garbage collection, and taint itself to avoid further pod scheduling.
 As a last resort it will kill greedy CI jobs to keep the cluster as a whole more consistent, performant and stable.
 {{%portfolio image=/img/k8s_rightsizing.png %}}

 ### Karpenter kubelet Configuration
 ----

-The idea here is to let Karpenter set a kubeletConfiguration, so the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) starts the [Node-pressure Eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/) process to proactively terminate pods to reclaim resources on the affected node.
+One way to address the issue of full disks on Kubernetes nodes is to use Karpenter to set a kubeletConfiguration.
+This allows the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) to start the [Node-pressure Eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/) process, which proactively terminates pods to reclaim resources on the affected node.

-This may fail some GitLab CI jobs when node disks are full, but it also reduce the blast radius when a job fill up disks for other jobs.
+While this approach may cause some GitLab CI jobs to fail when node disks are full, it also reduces the impact on other jobs by limiting the "blast radius" of a job that fills up disks.
+In general, it can help to keep the cluster more consistent, performant, and stable.

 Check if the cluster already has a kubeletConfiguration: